issalig/misc/cpcz80adventures.md

 [EXA] RSX example https://www.cpcwiki.eu/index.php/Programming:An_example_to_define_a_RSX

-**WARNING: THIS AREA IS STILL A DRAFT*

 ## ROMs

 And after doing our first RSX it is time to go for ROMs.
 In particular we will explore Foreground Roms that contain one or more programs.
 The on-board BASIC is the default foreground program.

 The structuture is similar to an RSX but we will need an initalization routine.
-Upper ROM are located at C000
+Upper ROM are located at C000.

 The first four bytes will be the following:
 - ROM type: 0 for foreground, 1 for background, 2 for extension (onboard ROM is type &80)